-1st Conference on Cultural Policies in the Arab Region, June 2010, Beirut, Lebanon developed by the European Institute for Comparative Cultural Research (ERICarts);
+1st Conference on Cultural Policies in the Arab Region, June 2010, Beirut, Lebanon

-- 3) The trained researchers conducted surveys on cultural policies of their countries using an adapted version of the Compendium Questionnaire; at two workshops in Lebanon they received advice and methodical guidance by three European experts, who were authors of cultural policy profiles of European countries; - 4) The First Conference on Cultural Policies of Arab Countries took place in Beirut (7-8 June 2010) gathering over 50 experts from the region and from Europe, funding organisations acting in the region, the Council of Europe and the European Commission.
-It was a platform for a wide range of opinions, expressed freely which laid down the next strategic steps in a set of Recommendations. - 5) The full versions of the produced Cultural Policy profiles are published in Arabic language by Culture Resource; - 6) A publication of summaries in English, including contributions by the project partners and external experts appeared in October 2010; - 7) The project is promoted widely in Europe and is looking for synergies with the major policy and research processes in Europe.
+- 3) The trained researchers conducted surveys on cultural policies of their countries using an adapted version of the Compendium Questionnaire; at two workshops in Lebanon they received advice and methodical guidance by three European experts, who were authors of cultural policy profiles of European countries,3 - 4) The First Conference on Cultural Policies of Arab Countries took place in Beirut (7-8 June 2010)4 gathering over 50 experts from the region and from Europe, funding organisations acting in the region, the Council of Europe and the European Commission.
+It was a platform for a wide range of opinions, expressed freely which laid down the next strategic steps in a set of Recommendations. - The full versions of the produced Cultural Policy profiles are published in Arabic language by Culture Resource; - A publication of summaries in English, including contributions by the project partners and external experts appeared in October 2010; - 7) The project is promoted widely in Europe and is looking for synergies with the major policy and research processes in Europe.5 generating original, internationally comparable data; 2) an excellent learning tool; 3) an advocacy tool in culture providing evidences for policy demands.

-Using the Compendium structure had advantages among which: 1) a standard questionnaire for generating original, internationally comparable data; 2) an excellent learning tool; 3) an advocacy tool in culture providing evidences for policy demands.
+Using the Compendium structure had advantages among which: 1) a standard questionnaire for